Nikita-Patil5/Nikita-Patil5/README.md

- - 🌱 I’m currently learning **Java Development and Web Development.**
+ - 🌱 I’m currently learning **Dot Net Framework**

-- 👯 I’m looking to collaborate on **any Web Development Projects which will help me to grow my skills as a Web Developer.**
+- 👯 I’m looking to collaborate on **any Software Development Projects which will help me to grow my skills as a Software Developer.**

 - 📄 **[Know about my experiences]**

-- 💬 Ask me about **Java, HTML, CSS, JavaScript, MySQL, React, Machine Learning.**
+- 💬 Ask me about **Java, HTML, CSS, JavaScript, MySQL, MongoDB, React, C#, SpringBoot, Dot Net Framework.**

 - 📫 How to reach me **nikitapatil042000@gmail.com**